ROI guide

 What this calculator is for

-Good fit examples: Calculate simple investment ROI.
-Include income and costs in the gain calculation.
+Good fit examples: Calculate simple investment ROI from one start point and one end point.
+Include income, fees, repairs, tax estimates, or other costs in the gain calculation.

 What to enter